ofinspiredsoul/ofinspiredsoul/README.md

-👋 Hi, I’m @ofinspiredsoul<br />
+👋 Hi, I’m Alina<br />
-📸 🌍 I’m interested in photography and travelling.<br />
+📸 🌍 I deeply enjoy photography and travelling.<br />
-🌱 🎨 I’m constantly growing my skills in UX/UI Design.<br />
+🌱 🎨 I’m constantly growing my skills in the UX/UI Design area.<br />
-🎯 I’m looking to collaborate on design projects.<br />
+🎯 I would love to collaborate on interesting design projects.<br />
-🇵🇱🇬🇧<br />
+🇵🇱🇬🇧 Polish / English<br />

 <!---
 ofinspiredsoul/ofinspiredsoul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.